getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 })
 ```

-or be more granular with our choices:
+Or, you can choose more granularity:

 ```js
 new VueIntegration({